wiggitywhitney/mcp-commit-story/fictional-user-story.md

 One Year Later

 Bonnie is now using the journal for performance reviews, job interviews, and conference talk proposals.
-She runs mcp-journal summarize --range "2024-05-01:2025-05-01" to see her full year.
+She runs mcp-commit-story summarize --range "2024-05-01:2025-05-01" to see her full year.

 What Bonnie Does With the Output: